OPT4SMART/ChoiRbot/installation.md

 ## Docker Installation

-The following steps compose a Docker container with ROS 2 dashing and Gazebo-11.
-More content coming soon.
+The following steps compose a Docker container with ROS 2 Foxy.

 - Tested on docker version 20.10.7
 - Requires docker compose v1.28.0 or higher